jameswhqi/wtr-slider-data/README.md

 Example: `https://experiments.evullab.org/lambda-slider/?otherName=Alice&init=0.5&selfOnTop=false`

-If the link no longer work, you can run `python3 -m http.server` and view it at `http://localhost:8000/`.
+If the link no longer works, you can run `python3 -m http.server` and view it at `http://localhost:8000/`.

 ### Embedding the standalone Lambda Slider in Qualtrics